weldlabucsb/DataAnalysis/readme.md

 # Data Analysis Package

 The idea was to package together a bunch of functions that make building plots and analyzing data from RunDatas much easier.
-Includes a tool (GetRunDatas) for streamlining pulling a RunDataLibrary from a datatable.csv using DataManager.

 ## Getting Started
 Read through the following tutorials.